 Average Weather in August in Pemberton Canada

-In Pemberton, the month of August is characterized by falling daily high temperatures, with daily highs decreasing by 6°F, from 81°F to 75°F over the course of the month, and rarely exceeding 92°F or dropping below 64°F. The highest daily average high temperature is 81°F on August 4.
+Daily high temperatures decrease by 6°F, from 81°F to 75°F, rarely falling below 64°F or exceeding 92°F. The highest daily average high temperature is 81°F on August 4.

 Daily low temperatures decrease by 4°F, from 52°F to 48°F, rarely falling below 42°F or exceeding 57°F. The highest daily average low temperature is 52°F on August 2.